creativepulse/miniutils/docs/file_manager.md

 File Manager Manual
 ===================

-Upload this script to a site to view and edit files.
+Upload this script to a site to view, edit, create, delete files.

 Once uploaded access it from your web-browser.

-You can use this program to browse and edit files in your web server.
+This is a standalone program designed to work without session variables or cookies.

 ## 1. Usage